 The “crown” of the staple is the part that still shows after you punch a staple through the materials you are fastening together.
 The “legs” are perpendicular to the “crown,” and parallel to each other, and they penetrate the materials.
 Staple crowns come in narrow, medium, and wide versions.

 A narrow crown is less visible after application.
-It’s the smallest crown type, useful for trim or other jobs where you don’t want the staple to be too noticeable.
+It’s the smallest staple crown size and is useful for trim or other jobs where you don’t want the staple to be too noticeable.
 You may have seen narrow crown staples holding fruit crates, gift boxes or upholstery together, or attaching molding or paneling to walls.

 The next widest are medium crown staples.
 Their wider crossbar connecting the legs makes medium crown staples more versatile, able to fasten sheathing, subfloors, and various types of packaging.